drewsynan/asparagus/README.md

 Asparagus also allows for a social dimension to the generative process.
 With the "average chromosome" page, readers can observe the way other users are affecting the chromosomes for the next generation in real time.
 As each user interaction is logged into the server, an "average" chromosome is computed and pushed out to any who wish to view it.

-Ultimately, asparagus is about a ggiving people a generative design experience, as opposed to a generatively designed object.
+Ultimately, asparagus is about a providing people with a generative design experience, as opposed to a generatively designed object.